Why People Fear Intimacy And What Can Be Done

 What Exactly Is A Fear Of Intimacy?

-The fear of intimacy is a feeling that lingers in an individual's subconscious.
+The fear of intimacy, also called "avoidance anxiety," is a feeling that lingers in an individual's subconscious.
 The person who has a fear of intimacy will never allow others to get close to them on a personal level.
 They also don't share their emotions and feelings with others - not even their partners.
 In some cases, they fear to get intimate in a physical manner.
-They don't allow anyone to touch them and neither do they get themselves into sexual relationships - even with their partners.
-They refrain from all types of physical activity.
+They don't allow anyone to touch them and avoid sexual relationships.
+They may also refrain from other types of physical activity as well.

 Signs And Symptoms Of A Fear Of Intimacy

 These are the fear of intimacy signs.
 Have a look at these signs if you suspect that you or your partner might have a fear of intimacy:

 - Fearing long-term relationships and breaking them off before reaching that point.

 - Fear of revealing deep feelings and avoiding disclosing such feelings.

 - Avoiding serious conversations by making jokes about serious subject matter.